flyntwp/flynt-starter-theme/Components/AccordionVertical/howto.md

 ## Accessibility

-- Code header areas in the accordion as <buttons> so that they are usable with both screen readers and the keyboard.

 - Each button has a unique name aria-controls="id" that associates the control to the appropriate region by referencing the controlled element’s id.